EfranH25/Newegg-GPU-Database-Engineering-and-Data-Modeling-Project/README.md

 </h3>

   <p align="center">
-  This project is a web scrapper that can be used on Newegg.com to gather product information related to graphics cards.
+  This project is the creation of a GPU database based of information scrapped from Newegg.com.
+All the product data gathered wrangled, aggregregated, cleaned, and put into a tableau workbook for future visualization.
     <br />
     <a href="https://github.com/EfranH25/New-Egg-GPU-Scapper"><strong>Explore the Repo</strong></a>
   </p>